manyuhamphoo-ui/RaceDay/README.md

 ## Video Demonstration

 An unlisted YouTube demonstration will provide a walkthrough of the RaceDay planning documents, ERD design decisions, API endpoint plan and SQL Server database script.
+## Database Design Decisions

+The RaceDay database separates general user account information from role-specific profile information.
+The `Users` table stores shared account details such as name, email, password hash and role, while the `Organizers` and `Participants` tables store information specific to each role.

+The `EventEnrollments` table is used as a junction table between Participants and Categories.
+This resolves the many-to-many relationship because one Participant can enter multiple event categories, while one category can contain many Participants.

+Results are linked to EventEnrollments so that each result belongs to a specific Participant registration for a specific event category.

 **YouTube Video:** To be added after recording.